 - YCCX Colombia S.A.S. v.
 CCX Colombia S.A.
 (ICC Arbitration): Represented purchaser in ICC arbitration arising out of a contract dispute concerning purchase of coal mining assets in Latin America.
 Obtained two rulings in favor of client from an emergency arbitrator appointed by the ICC.

 - Ovitz v.
 Bloomberg L.P.
-(N.Y.
-Court of Appeals): Obtained affirmance of dismissal of consumer class action lawsuit relating to enforceability of subscriber contracts.
+(N.Y.): Obtained affirmance of dismissal of consumer class action lawsuit relating to enforceability of subscriber contracts.